abhidtu/CowinVaccineAvailabilitySpeaker/README.md

 # CowinVaccineAvailabilitySpeaker
 CowinVaccineAvailabilitySpeaker is a Java software that notifies user by voice when a new vaccine is available in the specified pin-code/district.
 It is built using "Co-WIN Public API"

+# what makes CowinVaccineAvailabilitySpeaker unique?
+* Since it gives you voice notifications, its reduces the chances to miss the notifications especially when you are way from keyboard.
+The sofftware can be kept running in background and the voice notifications will start as soon a vaccine slot is available in the list of specified pin-codes or districts.
+* You can register for multiple districts and pin codes and start receiving voice notifications for them.

 # Prerequisite
 You will need to have Java 8 or above installed on your system.
 Steps to install Java on your system: